Sugar Alternatives for Diabetics: Sweeteners that Won’t Spike Blood Sugar

 This post may contain affiliate links.
 Please read my disclaimer for more information.

-I have struggled with weight over the course of my adult life, and being fond of all things chocolate has not helped me on that journey at all!
+I have struggled with weight throughout my adult life, and being fond of all things chocolate has not helped me on that journey at all!
 Diabetes is prevalent in my family, and I am determined not to become its next victim.
-Yet, I still love eating chocolate sweets so I had to look for alternatives that will allow me to have my cake and eat it too. 🙂
+Yet, I still love eating chocolate sweets so I had to look for alternatives that would allow me to have my cake and eat it too. 🙂

-Fortunately, I love a challenge and so I set about searching for the perfect sweeteners to serve as substitutes in all my baking and cooking applications.
-The sweeteners I found serve as perfect sugar alternatives for diabetics, low-carbers and those following the Keto and Paleo diets.
+Fortunately, I love a challenge so I set about searching for the perfect sweeteners to serve as substitutes in all my baking and cooking applications.
+The sweeteners I found serve as perfect sugar alternatives for diabetics, low-carbers, and those following the Keto and Paleo diets.

 Just as you can have various types of sugar for different recipes, so too are there varieties of sugar-free sweeteners.
 I’ll go through a list of suitable substitutes for diabetics as well as those interested in using less refined white sugar in their diets.
 This list will first focus on the completely sugar-free sweeteners and end with one real sugar alternative.